Riverajakob11/feedback/README.md

 # Riverajakob11/feedback

 This is a quick little ask-me-anything type of repository.

-This is a quick little ask-me-anything type of repository.
 It is forked from [@holman's feedback repo](https://github.com/holman/feedback) repo and seems like a pretty fantastic idea in lieu of traditional blog comments, email, and the like.

 If you have any technical problems with Git or GitHub, you're still better off